metno/metapi-util/README.md

-# metapi-util-scala
+# Utility classes and functions for the data.met.no MET API

-metapi-util-scala provides some basic functionality that is used across all modules in the API.
+metapi-util provides a number of basic utility classes and functionality that is common to most of the modules in the MET API.

+## Package no.met.data

+This package provides basic functionality specific to the API code.
+This includes the BasicResponse class, and a number of constants used for responses.
+It also contains the BadRequestException, as well as the SourceSpecification and FieldSpecification objects which are used to parse sources and fields query parameters respectively.

+## Package no.met.geometry

+This defines geometry objects and level objects for the data.met.no MET API.

-## BasicJsonFormat
+## Package no.met.json

-Provides header elements + some common readers and writers for the standard Json format.
+Provides the basic JSON formatting code for the data.met.no MET API.
+The classes here contains some of the common readers and writers for the Json format.

-## Send mail (Deprecated)
+## Package no.met.mail (Deprecated)

 Provides a simple way to send emails.

 Ex.